christophergandrud/simPH/README.md

 - `simGG.simpoly`: uses **ggplot2** to graph the simulated polynomial quantities of interest.

 - `simGG.siminteract`: uses **ggplot2** to graph linear multiplicative interactions.

+**Important Change:** From **simPH** version 0.05 you can now use the method `simGG` for plotting all simulations rather than the old sim model object specific commands.
+In practical terms this means that you can now just use the command `simGG` rather than the old gg. . . commands.
+The old commands are deprecated and will no longer work.

 ##### Additional styling